rwilson504/Blogger/ado-copy-files-gcch/ado-copy-files-gcch.md

    * Destination: **Azure Blob Storage**
    * Storage Account: `<<gcc-storage-account-name>>` (in `<<gcc-resource-group-name>>`)
    * Container: `<<gcc-container-name>>`

+     Here is an example pipline.
+Make sure to replace the placeholders in the AzureFileCopy@6 tasks based on the names you used earlier
+     ```
+     # Example pipeline to copy README.MD file
+      trigger:
+      - master

+      pool:
+        vmImage: windows-latest

+      steps:
+      - script: echo Lets copy a file!
+        displayName: 'Run a one-line script'

+      - task: AzureFileCopy@6
+        inputs:
+          SourcePath: 'README.MD'
+          azureSubscription: '<<commercial-service-connection-name>>'
+          Destination: 'AzureBlob'
+          storage: '<<gcc-storage-account-name>>'
+          ContainerName: '<<gcc-storage-container-name>>'
+     ```
 4. Run the pipeline.

    * If you did not complete Step 6a, approve the service connection usage when prompted.